TheFlash98/Git-Tutorial/Git-Tutorial.md

 `git pull origin master`

-BasixBasically `git pull` followed by the local remote name and the branch you want to pull from.
+Basically `git pull` followed by the local remote name and the branch you want to pull from.